krishnabodempudi/LDA_Topic_Modeling_Project/README.md

 Output

-In this repository, you’ll find the donut charts saved as HTML files.
+In this repository, you will find the donut charts saved as HTML files.
 These charts represent the frequency distribution of topics across the datasets for different numbers of topics (5, 10, 20, and 50).
 The output for topics  displayed in descending order of their frequency is visible in the jupyter notebook itself under the code.